 — Franklin D. Roosevelt

-Franklin Roosevelt was born on his family’s estate on the Hudson River in Hyde Park, New York on January 30, 1882, to businessman James Roosevelt and his second wife, Sara Delano Roosevelt.
-Both of his parents came from wealthy old New York families who were well-educated and prominent members of New York society.
+Franklin Roosevelt was born on his family’s estate on the Hudson River in Hyde Park, New York, on January 30, 1882, to businessman James Roosevelt and his second wife, Sara Delano Roosevelt.
+Both his parents came from wealthy old New York families who were well-educated and prominent members of New York society.
 Franklin’s father purchased the 110-acre estate in 1867 and named it Springwood.
-Young Franklin would spend much of his life on the estate and would eventually be buried there.
+Young Franklin would spend much of his life on the estate and eventually be buried there.
 It is a National Historic Site today.

-In the meantime, Franklin’s father died in 1900 and his fifth cousin Theodore Roosevelt became President of the United States in 1901.
+In the meantime, Franklin’s father died in 1900, and his fifth cousin, Theodore Roosevelt, became President of the United States in 1901.
 Theodore’s vigorous leadership style and ambitious reforms made him Franklin’s role model and hero.

 The same year he was married, Franklin entered New York’s Columbia University to study law.
 After passing the bar examination in 1907, he left school without taking a degree.
 Afterward, he practiced law with a prominent New York City law firm for three years.

 In 1910, he entered politics and was elected to the New York State Senate as a Democrat in 1912.
 After supporting Woodrow Wilson’s candidacy, he was appointed the Assistant Secretary of the Navy in 1913, a position he held until 1920.
-After doing well in this position, he was nominated for vice-president by the Democratic Party in 1920 on a ticket headed by James M. Cox of Ohio.
-However, Cox lost to Republican Warren Harding and Roosevelt returned to private life.
+After doing well in this position, he was nominated for vice president by the Democratic Party in 1920 on a ticket headed by James M. Cox of Ohio.
+However, Cox lost to Republican Warren Harding, and Roosevelt returned to private life.

-While vacationing in New Brunswick, Canada in the summer of 1921, Roosevelt contracted polio and was left permanently paralyzed from the waist down.
+While vacationing in New Brunswick, Canada, in the summer of 1921, Roosevelt contracted polio and was left permanently paralyzed from the waist down.
 He then sought refuge at Springwood, where his strength slowly returned.
 After much rehabilitation and with the encouragement and help of his wife, Eleanor, and other leaders, he soon resumed his political career.
 In 1928, he was elected the governor of New York.

 Roosevelt easily defeated Alfred M. Landon in 1936 and went on to defeat by lesser margins, Wendell Willkie in 1940 and Thomas E. Dewey in 1944.
 He thus became the only American president to serve more than two terms.

-The Japanese surprise attack on Pearl Harbor, Hawaii on December 7, 1941, changed everything.
+The Japanese surprise attack on Pearl Harbor, Hawaii, on December 7, 1941, changed everything.
 The very next day, Congress declared war against Japan.
-Three days later Germany and Italy declared war against the United States; and Congress, voting unanimously, reciprocated.
+Three days later, Germany and Italy declared war against the United States, and Congress, voting unanimously, reciprocated.
 This brought the nation fully into the global struggle.